Web plus Marketing publications from Quebec, Canada.

 • Chapter 9: The production and online posting of the media section and press gallery.

-Putting the site online.
+Section 2 - Putting the site online.
 Hello World!

 • Chapter 10: Publishing a website and indexing it in search engines.